migoya2020/Reveal.js-Plugin/README.md

-# Reveal.js-Plugin for continousHorizontal slides looping
+# Reveal.js infinite Horizontal slides looping
 This Plugin makes the direction of horizontal  loops to be continous